Skip to main content

 Beyond direct hormone synthesis, diet can influence the amount of biologically active testosterone.
 Much of the testosterone in the bloodstream is bound to proteins, primarily SHBG and albumin.
 Only the unbound, or “free,” testosterone is available to act on tissues.
 Dietary choices can influence SHBG levels.

 For instance, high-fiber diets and certain plant-based diets have been associated with increased SHBG.
-This can result in lower levels of free testosterone, even if total is normal.
+This can result in lower levels of free testosterone, even if total testosterone production is normal.
 This demonstrates the nuanced relationship between diet and hormonal bioavailability, where the overall dietary context is as important as individual components.

 Dietary Pattern Impact on Male Reproductive Markers